akshay24anil/Tagpro-Flair-Utility/README.md

 # Tagpro Flair Utility

-A Python script that produces a 3x upscaled version of [Tagpro flairs](https://tagpro.koalabeast.com/images/flair.png) as well as a JSON file that pairs each flair with its closest [Material Design color](https://material.io/design/color/the-color-system.html#tools-for-picking-colors).
+A Python script that produces a 3x upscaled version of [Tagpro flairs](https://tagpro.koalabeast.com/images/flair.png) as well as a JSON file that pairs each flair name with its position offset on the spritesheet.

 ## Installation